AleBro23/secure-multitenant-k8s-opennebula/README.md

 successfully in its own namespace and being rejected with a real `Forbidden` when targeting the other tenant's namespace.

-See `docs/environment.md` for a detailed write-up of testing methodology and issues encountered during development (e.g. the kube-router REJECT-vs-timeout behavior, PSS securityContext requirements for Postgres, the admission controller evaluation order — PSS → Gatekeeper → LimitRange → ResourceQuota — discovered while testing the noisy-neighbor fix, and the Azure/OpenNebula networking issues encountered while bootstrapping the real cluster).

 ## Cleanup